Binazirfarokhi/accessibilty-Term1-week12/README.md

 ----------
 screen reader for chrome and open the tools and try to use it and then you will turn it off
 ----------

-10.7.
+  introduce to dom : there is a video that Tomoko explain how to turn on and turn off the menu, 10.7.
 Don’t Rely on Hover Effects
 Mobile devices don’t support hover